Lemon Law In California: Your California Lemon Law Guide

 Lemon laws exist on two levels.
 The federal lemon law holds manufacturers to the terms of their own warranties.
 This is known as the Magnuson-Moss Warranty Act (15 U.S.C. ch.
 50 § 2301 et seq), and it applies to consumer products.
 This lemon law is enforceable nationwide and allows states to create their own lemon laws with stronger protections.

 California has established one of the strongest lemon laws in the nation.
 California’s lemon law, known as the Song-Beverly Consumer Warranty Act (Civ.
 Code § 1793.22), protects anyone who owns or leases a car, truck, SUV or other motor vehicle from an authorized dealership in California.
-Both new cars and used cars (or other motor vehicles) are protected if they were purchased with a manufacturer’s warranty.
+New and used cars (or other motor vehicles) are protected if they were purchased with a manufacturer’s warranty.
 If your vehicle is facing a repeated problem that affects its use, safety or value, the automaker or authorized repair shop has to fix the problem with a “reasonable number of repair attempts.”

 Those who file lemon law claims against auto manufacturers do not have to pay any costs out of pocket for legal representation.
 If the vehicle owner or lessee wins a lemon law claim, the auto manufacturer has to pay the attorneys’ fees and costs.